lldap/lldap/README.md

 Configure the server by copying the `lldap_config.docker_template.toml` to `/data/lldap_config.toml` and updating the configuration values (especially the `jwt_secret` and `ldap_user_pass`, unless you override them with env variables).
+Environment variables should be prefixed with `LLDAP_` to override the configuration.

 Example for docker compose: